-Core training consists of 2 years (3 years for ACF trainees) with an emphasis on training in surgery in general but with a significant amount of specific training in T&O (minimum 10 months with a recommendation that this be increased to a 12 months in 2014).
-Core trainees wishing to pursue a career in T&O are also encouraged to secure posts in other surgical specialties relevant to T&O, such as plastic surgery and neurosurgery.
+Core training consists of 2 years (3 years for ACF trainees) with an emphasis on training in surgery in general but with a significant amount of specific training in T&O. Core trainees wishing to pursue a career in T&O are also encouraged to secure posts in other surgical specialties relevant to T&O, such as plastic surgery and neurosurgery.
 Further, core trainees wishing to enter T&O at ST3 level are encouraged to be involved in audit and research relevant to T&O.